- Off road parking

 - Note: Private water supply

-- Note: Some internal steps and low doorways within cottage
+- Note: Some internal steps and low doorways within cottage, please take care

 - The road leading up to the property can be narrow in places